kristinemlarson/gnssrefl/README_invsnr.md

 You can add an azimuth restriction using -a1 and -a2:

 <code>invsnr_input p041 0.5 6 5 25 -a1 180 -a2 270</code>

+Because this software identifies rising and setting arcs in a different way than <code>gnssir</code>, you can set a single range of azimuth ranges.

 III.
 Run invsnr